polqf/letswingle-web/docs/brand-guidelines.md

 - “Confirmed quickly, tailored to your request.”
 - “Designed to fit agency workflows.”
 - “A premium standard you can trust.”
+- “One-stop partner for all your premium airport and travel needs.”
+- “In-house intelligence filters and recommends only up-to-standard services.”
+- “Customized per route and airport.”

 ### Useful but needs explicit approval (wording + legal/comms review)
 - “Meet & Assist in selected airports (confirmed per request).”